Kaszub09/ZABAP_BITMAP/README.md

 # ZABAP_BITMAP
 Allows for bitmap manipulation pixel by pixel.
+Supports only 24-bit Windows BMP.

 # Example